andreisilviudragnea/solana-replay-history/README.md

 </details>

-## 1. Find in Google Cloud Storage the highest slot less than the tx slot
+## 1. Find the bucket with the highest slot less than the tx slot in Google Cloud Storage

 The Google Cloud Storage endpoints are: